 I was born in Boston, Lincolnshire, the eldest of four girls.
 I grew up in a household of readers.
 That sounds peaceful, but it wasn't.
 Far from it, at times and thank goodness for my local library, a few steps from my primary school.
 It was a grim dark building, steel shelves, squeaking floors, a smell of dust, and a place where children could confidently expect to be glared into silence at the slightest remark.
 I absolutely adored it.
 These days, my local library is an eighteen mile round trip away.
 How do poor children in need of peace and quiet survive?
 I was so lucky to have it.
 It is so shameful that they do not.

 At St. Andrew's University I studied Zoology and Botany (officially) and English lit and Fine Art unofficially.
 You could walk into any lecture in those good old days, and I did.
 I loved St Andrew's.
-It was too far away for my family to contemplate visiting, a private medieval, sea swept little heaven, if you ignored the golfers.
+It was too far away for my family to contemplate visiting, a private medieval, sea swept paradise, if you ignored the golfers.
 Which we did.
-I wish I'd worked harder but the dissections were almost my undoing.
+I admit, the dissections were almost my undoing.
 Why did they make us do that?
 You love Natural History?
 Chop it up!
 Four afternoons a week.

-I fled to the English department where the lovely professor actually marked my essays and let me take the exams, as a sort of extra refugee scientist.
+I fled to the English department where kind Professor Bailey actually marked my essays and let me take the exams, as a sort of refugee scientist.

 After university I had various unlucrative jobs.
 Very various, and very unlucrative.
 Also I started writing books.
 What a strange thing to do but I did it, and here I am, still doing it, hundreds of years later.